 Another consideration is that with a backpack, it is physically attached to you, meaning you won’t absent-mindedly walk away from it and it won’t roll away from you – or worse – get snatched.

-Another great reason to use a backpack is that – unlike suitcases – they do not have strict dimensions, so you will likely be able to squeeze it into an overhead bin or tuck it away into a hostel locker with just a little push and a shove.
+Another great reason to use a backpack is that – unlike suitcases – they do not have strict dimensions, so you will likely be able to squeeze a large backpack into an overhead bin or tuck it away into a hostel locker with just a little push and a shove.

 On the flip side, traveling with a backpack vs a suitcase comes with a few difficulties.
 The biggest concern is that it must be carried…by you!
 While backpacks are ergonomically designed to distribute the bulk of the pack to your hips (and adjusting it properly is a must!), anyone thinking about using a backpack as luggage needs to consider if they will be comfortable carrying the weight.